Thesys-lab/folded-cnns/README.md

 **Paper:** [PMLR link](http://proceedings.mlr.press/v139/kosaian21a.html)

 **ICML 2021 schedule for the paper:** Soptlight presentation and Q&A in the "AutoML and Neural Network Architectures 1" session, on Tuesday 20th July 2021, 10 a.m.
 EDT — 11 a.m.
 EDT.
-Poster at Spot C2 in Virtual World, Tuesdday 20the July 2021 11 a.m.
+Poster at Spot C2 in Virtual World, Tuesday 20th July 2021, 11 a.m.
 EDT — 2 p.m.
 EDT.

 **Video:** (link to come when available)